SeanParade/Sem5Notes/SPNotes/COMP3095/wk4.md

 ### Headers
 - Headers can be faked
 - in HTTP 1.1, headers are optional
+- implicit data and explicit data is seperated by a CRLF (Control Line Feed)

 #### Methods in HttpServletRequest
 - General